Tawas Now Open

 Why do so many people love lighthouses?

-Because, lighthouses are just like people; they come in all kinds of different
+Because, lighthouses are just like people; they come in all kinds of different sizes, shapes and colors.

 We support the efforts of The American Lighthouse Foundation.
 You can too!